Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the largest amount of information (in units of MB per second) that can be moved across the external memory interface in a second.
-It is worked out by multiplying the interface width by its memory speed.
-If it uses DDR type RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in megabytes per second) that can be moved over the external memory interface within a second.
+The number is calculated by multiplying the interface width by its memory clock speed.
+If it uses DDR RAM, it should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
-This figure is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
+This number is worked out by multiplying the total texture units of the card by the core speed of the chip.
+The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

 Display Prices